Jack-Gregory-Bioinformatics/CryptoClassifier/README.md

 * CSBDeep (ImageJ Package)
 * R

-To use the macro on your local machine download all files from the Local_Scripts folder.
+To use the macro on your local machine download all files from the Local_Scripts folder or run the following code:
 ```
 $ wget -O https://github.com/JackUoE/ImageJ-Microscopy-Automation.git
 ```